Best Graphic Design Tools for Small Business 2026: 8 Top Picks Reviewed

 - Interface feels dated compared to competitors

-Bottom line: Fotor is a solid pick for businesses that need a capable photo editor with design features, especially at the $8.99/month price point.
-Not the flashiest, but gets the job done.
+Bottom line: Fotor is a solid option for businesses that need capable photo editing with design features, especially at the $8.99/month price.
+Not the flashiest option, but it handles the job well.

 8. Crello (VistaCreate) — Best for Animated Social Content

-Crello rebranded to VistaCreate in 2022 after Depositphotos' parent company acquired it, but many users still know it by its original name.
-Whichever you call it, it's one of the best tools for creating animated social media content — stories, Reels-style videos, and animated posts that actually stop the scroll.
+Crello rebranded to VistaCreate in 2022 after Depositphotos' parent company acquired it, but many users still call it by its original name.
+Either way, it's one of the best tools for creating animated social media content — stories, Reels-style videos, and animated posts that actually stop the scroll.

-With a library of 150,000+ templates including a large selection of animated designs, plus 1 million+ stock photos and videos, VistaCreate punches above its weight for social media-focused small businesses.
+With a library of 150,000+ templates including a large selection of animated designs, plus 1 million+ stock photos and videos, VistaCreate delivers serious value for social media-focused small businesses.

 Key Features